-A stay at the hospital can take kids away from many of their daily activities, including school.
-To help make sure children don’t lose ground in school while they’re being treated, we offer an education program for all of our patients and their siblings, free of charge.
+A stay at the hospital can take kids away from many of their daily activities.
+To accommodate school needs, we offer two fee-free education programs.
+Each program serves a slightly different purpose.

 We can help with many aspects of your child’s education, including:

 - Work with your child's school to coordinate instruction

 - Focus on core subjects as well as preferred interests

 - Communicate in regard to a child’s needs upon discharge